mehregan1001/BlastDesign-AI/README.md

 **Alireza Mehregan**

 Mining engineer and research engineer working on computational mining, empirical model reconstruction, uncertainty-aware engineering analysis, and the integration of Python-based data science into mining research.

+## Copyright Information
+Copyright © 2026 Alireza Mehregan.
+All rights reserved.
+Licensing terms will be added in a later project release.